EMT to Medical Equipment Repairer: EMT Career Guide

-A medical equipment repairer’s day begins and ends with a list.
+Like so many professionals in the medical field, a medical equipment repairer’s day begins and ends with a list.
 As the day starts, the BMET first checks for memos, emails, or other messages to make sure there are no emergency repairs that require immediate attention.
-If so, the day begins by repairing these first.
+If emergencies do arise, those become priority.

-Barring any emergencies or unique situations, the rest of the day will be spent on routine maintenance and repairs for various types of medical equipment, in order of importance.
+Barring any emergencies or unique situations, the day will include routine maintenance and repairs for the various types of medical equipment in their facility, in order of importance.

-Because much of the equipment is essential to patient care, there is a sense of urgency in the work.
-Machines have to be fixed quickly and correctly so they can return to action with as little delay as possible.
+When equipment is essential to patient care, there is always a sense of urgency in the work.
+Machines must be fixed quickly and correctly with as little delay as possible.

 Medical Equipment Repairer Hours

-Unlike EMTs and paramedics, medical equipment repairers typically work a regular 40-hour work week with a 9-to-5 schedule.
-Occasionally, a BMET will be called in during a night shift or over the weekend in emergency repair situations.
+One of the appealing things about being a medical equipment repairer over being an EMT is the regular work hours.
+Unlike EMTs and paramedics, medical equipment repairers typically work a standard 40-hour work week with a 9-to-5 schedule.
+Only occasionally will a BMET be called in during a night shift or over the weekend for emergency repair situations.

 Medical Equipment Repairer Uniform

-Because a BMET works with machines and not patients, scrubs are not required for the job.
-“Business casual” tends to be an industry standard for this profession, but this can vary depending on your employer.
+Because a BMET works with machines instead of patients, scrubs are not required.
+Many BMETs appreciate that “business casual” tends to be an industry standard for this profession, but this can vary depending on your employer.

 Medical Equipment Repairer Education